singaround/songbook/songs/broadside-broadside.md

   The song was written in 2014 as part of The Elizabethan Session, commissioned by Folk by the Oak and the English Folk Dance and Song Society.
+Nancy has kindly given us permission to reproduce the lyrics here.
 ---
 Keep your land you gentry of England, France and Spain\
 For there’s nothing like dominion of the water\